Pre Pilgrimage Start Point Dundalk

 Annette, Ireland

-Directions for Day 1: Faughart – Dundalk
+Directions to the Start Point for Day 1: Faughart – Dundalk

 Please note: At Faughart Upper Well/Shrine carparks do not leave valuables/bags visible in your car.